-Communication between the IBM / PC-type computer, on which the program is installed, and the Comparator is performed via RS-232C interface, USB or LAN interface (Windows only, may not be present in VCH-315).
+Communication between the IBM / PC-type computer, on which the program is installed, and the Comparator is performed via RS-232C interface, USB or LAN interface (USB and LAN can be unavailable in some models, check the specification).

 Comparator supports only one connection via RS-232C interface, USB interface or LAN interface.
 Only one connection is available via LAN interface.